-As it’s the time of year when couples start to plan their wedding; here are 32 interesting facts, myths, tips and superstitions about weddings that you may not know!
+As it’s the time of year when couples start to plan their wedding, here are 32 interesting facts, myths, superstitions and tips about weddings that you may not know!

-Here’s one you have probably already heard before… engagement and wedding rings are worn on the fourth finger of the left hand because it was once thought that the vein in that finger led directly to the heart, (unfortunately this one isn’t true as there isn’t a vein in your hand that links directly to your heart).
+Here’s one you have probably heard before… engagement and wedding rings are worn on the fourth finger of the left hand because it was once thought that the vein in that finger led directly to the heart.
+Unfortunately this one isn’t true, as there isn’t a vein in your hand that links directly to your heart.

 The average engagement lasts 20 months.

 To have a sapphire in your wedding ring means you’ll have marital happiness, according to the symbolic language of jewels!

 Ever wondered what the most expensive wedding was? $44 million (just under £31 million).

 It’s unlucky for a bride to come across a pig or funeral on her way to the wedding venue, but it’s lucky to come across a lamb, a dove, a spider, or a black cat or see a policeman, doctor or blind man.
 As for the groom, for good luck, he should give a coin to the first person he sees on his journey to the wedding venue.

 The average number of guests at a wedding in 2017 was 79 day guests and 104 evening, rising from 75 and 101 in 2016.

 Brides carry or wear “something old” on their wedding day to symbolise continuity with the past.
 The “something blue” in a bridal ensemble symbolises purity, fidelity, and love.

 More than 40% of couples now plan their weddings together and three out of four grooms help select items for their wedding gift registries.